Periodic curves for general endomorphisms of $\mathbb C\mathbb P^1\times \mathbb C\mathbb P^1$: Iterates of cubic rational functions

-We recall that a \textit{Lattès map} can be defined as a rational function $A$ such that there exists an orbifold $\f O$ for which $A : \f O \rightarrow \f O$ is a covering map between orbifolds (see \cite{mil2}, \cite{lattes}).
-Note that for such an orbifold, necessarily $\chi(\f O) = 0$ by \eqref{rhor}.
+We recall that a \textit{Lattès map} can be defined as a rational function $A$ of degree at least two such that there exists an orbifold $\f O$ for which $A : \f O \rightarrow \f O$ is a covering map between orbifolds (see \cite{mil2}, \cite{lattes}).
+Note that for such $\f O$, necessarily $\chi(\f O) = 0$ by \eqref{rhor}.

 \bt Let $A$ be a simple rational function of degree three.
 Assume that there exists a rational function $B$ such that $\deg B \ne 2, 4$, the curve $h_{A,B}$ is irreducible, and the curve $h_{A^{\circ 2},B}$ has a factor of genus zero.
 Then $A$ is a Lattès map. \et \pr The condition that $h_{A^{\circ 2},B}$ has a factor of genus zero is equivalent to the existence of rational functions $X$ and $Y$ such that $\C(X, Y) = \C(z)$ and the diagram